kasper/phoenix/docs/docs/api/14-timer.md

 # Timer

-Use the `Timer`-object to construct and control timers.
+Use Timer to construct and control timers.
 A timer can fire only once or be repeating.

 ## Interface